How to Convert Discovery Calls

 2. Reiterate (and clarify) what your prospective client’s goals are

 This step is important in clarifying what your client’s problem is, and the transformation they want to achieve.
 Ultimately, as their health care provider, your job is to help them achieve this transformation.
 Summarize the goals that you heard and the ultimate transformation that your client wants to achieve.
 If they’ve given you multiple goals, you can ask them what their priorities are, and clarify what their expectations are.
+Goals can also provide more opportunities to check in with your clients, and Healthie’s Free Starter Plan can make these check-ins even easier by expediting calendar and client scheduling.
+Click here to learn how to get started with the Free Starter Plan today.

 At this moment, it may be clear to you that this client is not the right fit for your practice.
 A strategic way to gain client leads is by building up your referral network.
 This network should also extend to include other dietitian and nutrition professionals that work with varying clients from your idea.
 For example, if you work exclusively with women that have eating disorders and are not comfortable counseling athletes — reach out to dietitians in your area that specialize in sports nutrition.
 Also, you can cross-refer and collaborate with each other over time.